akulbacki/okidoki-client/README.md

 ### English

+Important!
+OkiDoki is my pet project.
+So it's not full ready yet :)

 OkiDoki is open source knowledge base for self-hosting based on NextJs + Typescript + Tailwind.
 Idea of product is making easier way to run own online notepad with simple editor.

 ## Getting Started